Solopreneurship, what’s that all about?

-The One Thing has helped me to stay true and focused on achieving one goal at a time.
-It has helped me to cut through the clutter and eliminate distractions.
-As a result of applying this strategy in my blog, business and life, I’ve been able to achieve greater things this year (2016).
-I couldn’t recommend it enough.
+The One Thing has helped me to cut through the clutter and eliminate distractions by removing the idea that multi-tasking is the best strategy in my life and in my business.
+As a result of applying the One Thing strategy in my business and in my life, I’ve been able to achieve greater things this year (2017 at time of writing).
+I highly recommend this book.

 Have you read any of these books already?
 If so, in what way have they helped you to change your thought-process, the way in which you operate in your business and in your life too?
 I’d love to hear from you.

 P.s.
 If you enjoyed reading this post, and want to discover great books, check out this post where I recommend some great books for bloggers.